-November 4th marks Outdoor Classroom Day, a global movement to inspire and celebrate outdoor play and learning, at home and at school.
-At the GDST, we place significant importance on making time to ensure our students can be outside taking part in outdoor learning activities because we believe it is essential to encourage and nurture in them an interest in and a love of nature.
+Outdoor Classroom Day is a global movement to inspire and celebrate outdoor play and learning at home and at school.
+At the GDST, we place great importance on making time for our students to be outside taking part in outdoor learning activities because we believe it is essential to encourage and nurture in them an interest in and a love of nature.

 The Benefits of Outdoor Learning

-Outdoor learning also has an undeniably positive impact on children’s wellbeing and mental health, which the GDST believes to be of utmost importance in our pastoral care returning to school post-Covid.
+Outdoor learning also has an undeniably positive impact on children’s wellbeing and mental health, which the GDST believes to be of utmost importance in our pastoral care.
 The Noticing Nature Report found that children with a strong connection to nature, and who engage in activities linked to nature, are happier.

-Portsmouth High School students enjoy access to an on-site outdoor classroom, as well as regular participation in forest and beach schools The girls venture outside in all weathers to make shelters, light fires and use tools, as well as to look at the seasons and life cycles, with lessons supporting all areas of the curriculum allowing for hands-on experiences outside with Science and nature activities.
+Portsmouth High School students enjoy access to an on site outdoor classroom, as well as taking part in forest and beach schools.
+The girls venture outside in all weathers to make shelters, light fires and use tools as well as to look at the seasons and life cycles, with lessons supporting all areas of the curriculum allowing for hands-on experiences outside with science and nature activities.

 Brighton Girls also take full advantage of their location by incorporating fortnightly beach school activities for their Reception and Key Stage 1 pupils.
 Newcastle High School for Girls’ Reception and Year 1 pupils enjoy learning in the mud-kitchen, developing skills through Forest School and seeing stories come to life in the outdoor storytelling garden, all the while engaging in memorable learning which they can take back into the classroom.
 Northampton High School’s dedicated wild area allows girls to explore, climb, use tools, make dens, build homes for animals and investigate mini-beasts.
 The outdoor learning benefits are evident in the dynamic design of Sheffield Girls’ Prep School’s playground.

 It’s not just the younger years that benefit from a hands-on outdoor learning experience.
-Nottingham Girls’ High School’s climbing wall appeals to all ages and brings a new outdoor learning experience to PE lessons too, while Norwich High School for Girls’s outdoor theatre allows for more diverse cross curricular experiences.
+Nottingham Girls’ High School’s climbing wall appeals to all ages and brings a new outdoor learning experience to PE lessons too, while Norwich High School’s outdoor theatre allows for more diverse cross curricular experiences.
 Shrewsbury High School also embraces the benefits of outdoor learning.
 Early Years pupils dig, create, experiment, pour and test out their hypotheses using a variety of media, materials and tools in the outdoor classroom.
 Whatever the weather, Shrewsbury pupils develop their character, curiosity and resilience by being exposed to the great outdoors.